parcefal99/flood-prediction/README.md

 # Data

 To prepare the dataset see the Dataset [README](./dataset/README.md) file.
+Another option is to download the ready dataset from [HuggingFace](https://huggingface.co/datasets/floodpeople/sigma_dataset/tree/main) and check the `sigma_dataset.zip`.

 # Training